LANG 3001 19th Century American Literature

 Coordinator Christopher Peterson Opens in new window

-Description This unit focuses on literature from the American Renaissance through to the end of the Civil War.
+Description This subject focuses on literature from the American Renaissance through to the end of the Civil War.
 Issues to be examined will include some of the following: the construction of a national literature, the ideology of American Exceptionalism, the tension between the religious and the secular, and the clash between freedom and slavery.
 Texts may include fiction, poetry and drama.

 School Humanities & Comm Arts

 Student Contribution Band HECS Band 1 10cp

 Check your fees via the Fees page.